Group11-Commits/SE-Assignment1/README.md

-assignment 1
+assignment 1 for software engineering

-commitments made by Mohammad
+commitments made by Anwar